cloudFPGA/Doc/README.md

 The generation of the code documentation from the software source files is maintained in [Dox](https://github.com/cloudFPGA/Dox/), a separate repository of the cF organization.
-This documentation is in-lined as chapter [4.1](https://cloudfpga.github.io/Doc/pages/CFSPHERE/cfsphere.html#application-programming-interface-api) of the global cloudFPGA documentation, but it is can also [available here ](https://cloudfpga.github.io/Dox/).
+This documentation is in-lined as chapter [4.1](https://cloudfpga.github.io/Doc/pages/CFSPHERE/cfsphere.html#application-programming-interface-api) of the global cloudFPGA documentation, but it is also [available here ](https://cloudfpga.github.io/Dox/).